 Ahead of the launch we expect to see photos of components and prototype models to start leaking out of Apple's supply chain (although if it's manufactured in the US like the trashcan Mac Pro, Apple will be able to keep more of a lid on the leaks than if it's made in Asia).
-But it's too early for that, and we've not seen anything yet.
+But it's still a little early for that.

-All we have so far is this concept illustration by a designer named Pascal Eggert.
+And what about this concept illustration by Pascal Eggert?
 It's simply a design he's come up with, rather than anything with concrete evidence behind it, but we think it looks pretty great.

 Current Mac Pro specs and UK prices